estuary/flow/site/docs/getting-started/quickstart/quickstart.md

 Looks like the data is arriving as expected, and the schema of the table is properly configured by the connector based on the types of the original table in Postgres.

-To get a feel for how the data flow works; head over to the collection details page on the Flow web UI to see your changes immediately.
+To get a feel for how the data flow works, head over to the collection details page on the Flow web UI to see your changes immediately.
 On the Snowflake end, they will be materialized after the next update.

 ## Next Steps<a id="next-steps"></a>